alphasentaurii/northwind-sql-database-project/README.md

 The goal of this project is to recommend business strategies for increasing sales and saving costs for the Northwind company.
 This project is based on a fictitious business database created by Microsoft for the use of practicing SQL, hypothesis testing and other data analysis related projects.

-Below are 5 hypotheses (each including a null hypothesis and alternative hypothesis) which I will test for statistical significance to determine if there are any relationships which can be gleaned from the data.
-Following this I will summarize the results, make final recommendations, and propose ideas for future work.
+Below are 4 hypotheses (each including a null hypothesis and alternative hypothesis) which I will test for statistical significance to determine if there are any relationships which would be useful from a strategic business perspective.
+Following this I will summarize the results, make final recommendations, and propose ideas for future analytical work.

 ---
 ## Outline